jrawbits/VisionEval-Wiki-JR/VERPAT-EV-Module.md

 The plan to add EV support to VERPAT is to revise the following packages/modules in a fork:
   - Revise VEHouseholdTravel
-    - Revise AssignVehicleFeatures module to identify HEV/PHEVs ✔️
+    - Revise CalculateTravelDemand module to identify HEV/PHEVs ✔️
     - Revise CalculateTravelDemand module to identify DVMT by EVs ✔️
   - Revise VETransportSupplyUse
-    - Revise CalculateCongestionBase module to identify fuel efficiency, speeds, delays for EVs by functional class 👷
+    - Revise CalculateCongestionBase module to identify fuel efficiency, speeds, delays for EVs by functional class ✔️
-  - Revise VEHouseholdVehicles
+  - Revise VEHouseholdTravel 👷
-    - Revise AssignVehicleFeaturesFuture module to identify HEV/PHEVs for future scenarios
+    - Revise CalculateTravelDemandFuture module to identify HEV/PHEVs for future scenarios
-  - Revise VEHouseholdTravel
     - Revise CalculateTravelDemandFuture module to identify DVMT by EVs for future scenarios
   - Revise VEHouseholdTravel
     - Revise CalculateInducedDemand module to adjust DVMT by EVs